How to Develop Your Winning, Goal-Based EHR Integration Strategies

 All of these keys to success can be frustratingly difficult to complete doing it yourself with limited resources.

-Define Your EHR Connection Requirements
+Define Your EHR Integration Requirements

-Here is where your team should spend time drawing out their ideal data integration map.
+Here is where your team should spend time drawing out their ideal EHR integration map.
 Which systems need to share what data and how?
 Which connections are one-way vs. two-way?
 If done right, this document should help you understand the functionality, data models, compatibility, and integration endpoints for every system in your data universe.
 This effort varies significantly

 Establish Guidelines for Data Privacy and Protection